Trian proposes shake-up to P&G's structure and strategy

 P&G has resisted, saying Peltz is a bad fit for the board and has an outdated view on how the Cincinnati, Ohio-based company operates.

 Shareholders will vote on Oct.
-10 on whether to add Peltz to the board in the only U.S. proxy fight to challenge a company as large as P&G.
+10 on whether to add Peltz to the board.
+Valued at US$232 billion, P&G would be the biggest U.S. company by market capitalization to face a proxy fight.

-"Trian believes P&G should be organized into three largely autonomous business units under a lean holding company," the hedge fund said in its so-called white paper.
-The company is currently organized in four global business units.
+"Trian believes P&G should be organized into three largely autonomous business units under a lean holding company," the hedge fund said in its proposal.
+The company is currently comprised of four global business units.

 Other proposed changes include Peltz offering to lead a board study on how P&G can improve innovation, having "failed to create a new meaningful brand in nearly 20 years" according to Trian.